HodaTahami/hexagonmap/README.md

-Next, we define the data-source as a format of geojason.
+Next, I define the data-source as a format of geojason.
 ``` html

  <div id='quake' data-source="assets/tongariro.geojson"></div>
 ```
-In next section, we use colorbrewer to choose the classes of color(we define yellow orange and red) then by using leaflet library we prepare the zoome scale and also the coordinate of the center of map and finally specify the basemap.
+In next section, I use colorbrewer to choose the classes of color(I define yellow orange and red) then by using leaflet library I prepare the zoome scale and also the coordinate of the center of map and finally specify the basemap.

 ``` html